opulo-inc/lumenpnp/README.md

 ## How do I get one?

-You can buy a machine on the [Opulo Website](https://www.opulo.io/products/lumenpnp) and follow the assembly instructions on the [docs page](https://docs.opulo.io/)!
+You can buy a machine on the [Opulo Website](https://www.opulo.io/products/lumenpnp)!

 ## Contributing